brianwalczak/palm_roi/README.md

 ## Usage

-Here's an example using Mediapipe hands with `palm_roi` to extract hand landmarks and perform ROI computation:
+Here's an example using Mediapipe hands with `palm_roi` to extract hand landmarks and perform ROI computation.

 First, download an off-the-shelf model bundle if using Mediapipe hands:
 ```